Passion Projects Save Your Soul

 - Take a risk and do something unexpected

-Please, start a side project and save your creative soul.
+Please, start a passion project and save your creative soul.